2010s in video games: Eighth generation consoles (2012–present)

 The seventh generation of video game consoles followed a longer than usual console cycle.
 Nintendo was the first of the big three companies to announce their next generation console, doing so at E3 2011 with the unveiling of the Wii U, the successor to the Wii.
 The Wii U was released in North America, Europe, Australia and New Zealand in November 2012 and in Japan the following month.
 Reception to the console was mixed, with many reviewers criticising the limited choice of launch games available.

 Both Microsoft and Sony announced their offerings in the eighth generation in 2013.
 On May 21, just weeks before E3 2013, Microsoft revealed its "all-in-one entertainment device," the Xbox One.
 Reaction among the press and gamers was mixed, with many gamers criticizing DRM-related restrictions and persistent internet requirements.
 E3 in June saw Microsoft reveal a November launch date for the Xbox One and Sony unveil its eighth generation console, the PlayStation 4.
 The PlayStation 4 received an enthusiastic response from the attendees after it was revealed it would lack DRM restrictions and online requirements and have a cheaper launch price than the Xbox One, leading some commentators to declare Sony the winner of E3.
 In the week following E3, Microsoft announced a reversal of its online and used games restrictions after substantial negative feedback.

-The eight generation was further elongated with the release of the PS4 Pro and the Xbox One X, both more-powerful variations of their predecessors capable of displaying video games in 4K resolution, as well as the Nintendo Switch, a hybrid portable-home video game console meant to replace the Wii U. The Wii U was discontinued following the release of the Switch in March 2017.
+The eighth generation was further elongated with the release of the PS4 Pro and the Xbox One X, both more-powerful variations of their predecessors capable of displaying video games in 4K resolution, as well as the Nintendo Switch, a hybrid portable-home video game console meant to replace the Wii U. The Wii U was discontinued following the release of the Switch in March 2017.

 Handheld gaming in the eighth generation was dominated primarily by the Nintendo 3DS and the PlayStation Vita.
 The Nintendo 3DS is the first video game device to feature 3D gaming without the need for stereoscopic glasses.
 Sony's Vita is the successor to the PSP.
 Both systems are backward compatible.
 Nvidia also announced its intention to market a handheld video game device.

 The eighth generation consoles were expected to face stiff competition from tablet and smartphone video game markets, online services and dedicated consoles based on cheap technology and free-to-play games or low cost downloadable content away from big budget blockbusters, as well as an increased interest in independent games promoted by popular social networking sites.

 History

 Impact of the Great Recession on the video game industry

-The financial crisis that struck in the late-2000s affected the video game industry.
+The Great Recession affected the video game industry.
 Many electronic gadgets, not just video games, were perceived to be a luxury item.
 Also, market shifts towards mobile and casual gaming led to a dip in overall sales as well.